The Task Force issued its final report and recommendations in 2014.

 The judicial branch partners with the Constitutional Rights Foundation to host this animated online resource about the courts for middle and high school students.

 Online Civic Education Resources

-The California On My Honor program was defunded in 2011 due to budget cuts.
-The products of that program are still of great value by providing online civic learning resources for teachers and students, including a free searchable collection of K-12 lesson plans created for teachers by teachers.
+Civic learning resources for teachers and students, including a free searchable collection of K-12 lesson plans created for teachers by teachers, is available here.

 The Appellate Court Experience (ACE) is a program designed to deepen high school students’ understanding of the judicial system.
 The program includes a classroom curriculum, followed by a visit to a Court of Appeal to observe oral arguments in the case previously studied in the classroom.

 Youth Courts in California have been growing at a phenomenal rate over the last 15 years.
 In 1991, there were only two youth courts in California.
 Now there are now over 80 in California and over 1,400 nationwide.

 • Courts host competitive mock trial competitions with their County Offices of Education.

 • Students visit the courts, observe trials, and interact with judges and court staff.

 Watch this video of New Technology High School's visit to the Superior Court of Sacramento County.